-“The decision of the United States to pull out of the Paris agreement is utterly regrettable, and that is me choosing very restrained language,” Angela Merkel, Germany’s Chancellor, added.
+“The decision of the United States to pull out of the Paris agreement is utterly regrettable, and I'm expressing myself in a very reserved way when I say that,” Angela Merkel, Germany’s Chancellor, added, as per Reuters.

 “This is why it is necessary now after this announcement by the US administration yesterday evening, to turn our attention to the future.”